Papal pilgrimages to the Shrine of The Divine Mercy

 in Kraków-Łagiewniki

-The centre of the Divine Mercy devotion has three times hosted the head of the Catholic Church.
-Pope John Paul II made two pilgrimages to Łagiewniki: 7 June 1997 and 17 August 2002 and Pope Benedict XVI came there on 27 May 2006.
-Each of these pilgrimages has left its mark, not only in the history of the Łagiewniki Shrine, but also in the history of the Church, since it highlighted “a gift of God for our times”, which is the message of Mercy given by St. Sister Faustina.
-This message recalls the biblical truth of God’s merciful love for every human being.
+The centre of devotion to the Divine Mercy at Łagiewniki has hosted the head of the Catholic Church on four occasions.
+Pope John Paul II came on pilgrimage twice, on 7 June 1997 and on 17 August 2002.
+Pope Benedict XVI visited Łagiewniki on 27 May 2006.
+Pope Francis was in Łagiewniki on 30 July 2016.
+Each of these pilgrimages has left its mark, not only on the history of the Łagiewniki Shrine, but also on the history of the Church: they have all put the spotlight on “the gift of God for our times,” the message of Mercy transmitted by Sister Faustina recalling the biblical truth of God’s merciful love for every human being.

-In the course of ten years the Łagiewniki Shrine experienced no fewer than three papal pilgrimages.
-What is the reason for this?
+In the course of less than two decades the Łagiewniki Sanctuary experienced no fewer than four papal pilgrimages.
+Why was this so?

-The first pilgrimage of Pope John Paul II took place on 7 June 1997.
-Could Sister describe its circumstances and message?
+Pope John Paul II made his first pilgrimage to Łagiewniki on 7 June 1997.
+Could you describe the circumstances and message he delivered?

-The first papal pilgrimage to the Shrine in Łagiewniki was a very small-scale event.
+The first papal pilgrimage to the Shrine of Łagiewniki was a very small-scale event.
 It was a Saturday evening.
-After everyone present had waited a long time in prayer, the Holy Father came to the convent chapel of the miraculous image of Merciful Jesus and to the tomb of St. Sister Faustina.
-It was mainly the sisters of our Congregation who participated in the gathering; they were inside the chapel and outside were the girls from the Youth Educational Centre (run by the sisters), members and volunteers of the “Faustinum” Association, benefactors, donors, and people involved in various ways with the Shrine and the Congregation.
-Although the meeting was with the sisters, the words spoken by the Pope apply to all.
+Those present had been praying for a long time when the Holy Father arrived at our Chapel of the Merciful Jesus and the tomb of St. Sister Faustina.
+Most of those attending inside the Chapel were Sisters of our Congregation; those outside were the girls from the Youth Educational Centre (run by the Sisters), members and volunteers of the Faustinum Association, our benefactors and donors, and people associated with the Shrine and our Congregation.
+Strictly speaking, the Pope had a fairly private meeting with our Sisters, but what he said applies to all people.

 On 17 August 2002 Pope John Paul II came to Łagiewniki for the second time and on this occasion for a specific purpose, that is, to dedicate the new church.
-In the event he not only consecrated the basilica, but entrusted the whole world to The Divine Mercy.
-What are Sister’s memories of this second pilgrimage and its message?
+He not only consecrated the basilica, but entrusted the whole world to the Divine Mercy.
+What are your memories of this second pilgrimage and its message?

-The second pilgrimage to Łagiewniki was of a completely different nature.
-The Holy Father came to consecrate the new church in the Shrine.
-The last pilgrimage to his homeland – as we remember – was under the motto: “God is rich in mercy,” thus it carried so much beautiful content about the mystery of Divine Mercy, the message, and St. Faustina, and this great entrusting of the world to the mercy of God, spoken by the Pope unexpectedly, but to the great joy of all.
+Pope John Paul II’s second pilgrimage to Łagiewniki was quite different.
+The Holy Father came to consecrate the Shrine’s new church.
+As we remember, the motto of his last pilgrimage to his homeland was ‘God is rich in mercy,’ so it carried a beautiful observation about the mystery and message of Divine mercy, St. Faustina, and this great entrusting of the world to Divine mercy.
+People didn’t expect the Pope to say this, but were overjoyed to hear it.

-The dedication of the basilica created an appropriate context for things that he wished to say connected with the Łagiewniki Shrine.
-The Holy Father said at that time that although the whole world and every time belong to God, nevertheless there are places and times especially chosen by Him, in which people experience His presence and His grace.
-People make pilgrimages to these places because they are confident that they actually come face-to-face with God who is present there.
-“I am convinced” – said Pope John Paul II about the Łagiewniki Shrine – “that this is the special place chosen by God to pour out the grace of his mercy.”
+The dedication of the Basilica created the right atmosphere for what the Holy Father wanted to say about the Shrine of Łagiewniki.
+He said that although the whole world and all time belong to God, nevertheless there are places and times He has especially chosen, in which people experience His presence and grace more profoundly.
+People make pilgrimages to these places because they are confident that there they will come closer to God.
+‘I am convinced that the Shrine of Łagiewniki is the special place God has chosen to pour out the grace of His mercy,’ he said.

 Four years later, Pope Benedict XVI, John Paul II’s successor to the See of Peter, made his pilgrimage to Łagiewniki.
-This was the third papal pilgrimage to take place in Łagiewniki.
+It was the third papal pilgrimage to the Shrine.

-What have been the after-effects of the papal pilgrimages to the Shrine?
+What have been the effects of the papal pilgrimages to the Shrine?

-Certainly not only the memory of these events, but above all very profound teaching on God rich in mercy and pointing to this gift of God for our times, that is, to the message of Mercy handed down by St. Sister Faustina.
-We know that Pope John Paul II, on the canonization of Sister Faustina (30 April 2000), gave this message to the whole Church for the third millennium of faith.
-We draw not only from the words which were delivered during the pilgrimages to Łagiewniki, and from the beatification and canonization ceremonies, but from the entire teaching of the Holy Father, especially that which concerns the mystery of Divine Mercy and human mercy.
-Here the encyclical Dives in Misericordia is an extraordinary treasure – the first encyclical in the history of the Church devoted entirely to this subject.
-Its content is consistent with the Diary of St. Sister Faustina and to such an extent that one could believe the Holy Father had turned the essential message of the “Diary” into the content of the papal document – the official teaching of the Church.
+Certainly not just the memory of those events, but above all a very profound teaching about God rich in mercy and emphasis on this gift from God for our times, that is, on the message of Mercy handed down to Sister Faustina.
+We know that when Pope John Paul II canonised Sister Faustina on 30 April 2000, he gave this message to the whole Church for the third millennium of faith.
+Not only are we drawing on the words which were delivered during the papal pilgrimages to Łagiewniki, and on the beatification and canonisation ceremonies, but on all the Holy Father’s teachings, especially those on the mystery of Divine mercy and human mercy.
+The encyclical Dives in Misericordia is an extraordinary treasure: it was the first encyclical in the history of the Church devoted entirely to this subject.
+It is consistent with Sister Faustina’s Diary, so much so that you might think the Holy Father had rewritten the essential message of the Diary in the encyclical and made it the official teaching of the Church.

-Pope Benedict XVI also re-iterates that mercy is an essential message for our time.
-“This message is really the main message of our time: mercy as the power of God, as God’s limit for the evil of the world.”
-He sees in the spirituality and mission of St. Faustina a new element of the Christian message.
-“The great desire of this holy woman” – he has declared – “was to put God’s mercy at the heart of Christian faith and life.
-Thanks to the power of her spiritual life she shed fresh light upon what was essentially an aspect of the Christian message needing special appreciation in our times, which have experienced the cruelty of official ideologies.”
+Pope Benedict XVI has reiterated that mercy is the essential message for our times: “This message really is the key message for our times: mercy as the power of God, as God’s bulwark holding back the evil of this world.”
+Pope Benedict sees the spirituality and mission of St. Faustina as a new element of the Christian message.
+“The deep wish of this holy woman was to put God’s mercy at the heart of the Christian faith and life.
+Thanks to the power of her spiritual life she shed new light upon what was essentially an aspect of the Christian message that calls for special consideration in our times, times which have experienced the cruelty of officially imposed ideologies.”

-At this stage in the history of the Church and the world, we find ourselves living in a time when new light has been shed on the mystery of the merciful love of God to mankind.
-Thus these days, although so difficult, are beautiful.
+At this stage in the history of the Church and the world, we find ourselves living in times when new light has been shed on the mystery of the merciful love of God for mankind.
+Thus these days, albeit so difficult, are so beautiful, too.

 An interview with Sr. M. Elżbieta Siepak ISMM